SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:software} details the \SVEMnet{} modeling engine: SVEM background, the \glmnet{} wrapper (including relaxed refits), deterministic expansion tools, the validation-weighted \wAIC/\wBIC selector, and the multi-response random-search optimizer.
-Section~\ref{sec:example} illustrates the workflow on a lipid nanoparticle (LNP) formulation example.
+Section~\ref{sec:example} illustrates the workflow on an LNP formulation example.
 Section~\ref{sec:sim} reports simulations, and the paper concludes with a summary and outlook.
-Technical specifics of the validation-weighted criterion and mixed-model multiple-comparison tables for simulation results appear in \ref{app:criterion} and \ref{app:tukey}.
+Technical specifics of the validation-weighted criterion appear in \ref{app:criterion}.
+Supplementary robustness checks and diagnostics appear in \ref{app:supp}.
+Mixed-model multiple-comparison tables for simulation results appear in \ref{app:tukey}.